Learn About Steps To Protect Brain Health

 - Cardiovascular/aerobic exercise 150 minutes per week (minutes can be accumulated in chunks as small as 10 minutes at a time)

-- Strength training 2 non-consecutive days per week, all major muscle groups
+- Strength training two non-consecutive days per week, all major muscle groups

 - Flexibility / Stretching 2- to 3 days per week

-The big takeaway regarding exercise is that small amounts of exercise make a huge difference in health outcomes and that it is never too late to start being active!
+The key takeaway is that even small amounts of exercise can have a significant impact on health outcomes, and it’s never too late to start being active.
 And – from an activity standpoint, all movement counts.
+Even small increases in activity may yield meaningful benefits for cognitive health.

 Turn down the volume, walk away from the noise, and wear ear protection because hearing loss is associated with higher rates of dementia.
-There are several theories on why diminished hearing is connected to dementia.
+(A 12-year study that tracked more than 600 adults found that mild hearing loss doubled dementia risk.)
+Several theories exist regarding the connection between diminished hearing and dementia.
 They include:

 - Social isolation – reduced engagement with others and staying on the sidelines because hearing and conversations are just more difficult